to help schools address substance use

 As a part of Prevention Matters, the Fairbanks Foundation conducts an annual evaluation to 1) measure the impact and benefit of the initiative and 2) identify early challenges in order to provide additional support to address these issues moving forward.

-Through the evaluation process, which included a report from grantees and from the Foundation’s technical assistance provider, as well as a rigorous third-party evaluation, the Foundation identified the top five tips for schools and districts on effective program implementation.
+Through the evaluation process, which included a report from grantees and from the Foundation’s technical assistance provider, as well as a rigorous third-party evaluation, the Foundation identified tips for schools and districts on effective program implementation.

 LESSONS FOR SUCCESSFUL IMPLEMENTATION